RSE-102/Lecture-Material/04_testing/python_testing_exercise.md

 ## Submission

-- Open a pull request titled `Adding unit and integration tests by <GitLab username>` from your fork to the main repository.
+- Open a pull request titled `Adding unit and integration tests by <GitHub username>` from your fork to the main repository.